siddharthmane17/madetemplateWS2425/README.md

 # License

+This project is open-source and released under the MIT License.
+Contributors are encouraged to adhere to ethical considerations and data privacy regulations when working with the datasets.

 This template project provides some structure for your open data project in the MADE module at FAU.
 This repository contains (a) a data science project that is developed by the student over the course of the semester, and (b) the exercises that are submitted over the course of the semester.